NBA Rumors: LeBron James Could Sign 5-Year, $207 Million Contract With Cavaliers, Per ‘ESPN’

 “When NBA free agency officially opens at 12:01 a.m.
 ET Sunday, the Cleveland Cavaliers will not meet in person with LeBron James or his representatives, sources told ESPN.
 James’ camp and the Cavaliers’ front office have maintained a dialogue since the season ended, sources said.”

-James was recently spotted in Los Angeles, heating up the speculations that he could sign with the Lakers.
+James was recently spotted in Los Angeles, heating up the speculation that he could sign with the Lakers.
 However, McMenamin doesn’t see it as a hint about his next controversial decision since James has an offseason home in Los Angeles.